Wunjo777/WorldEnvSystem/README.md

 ### Introduction

-Up to now, I have implemented volumetric clouds effects and atmospheric multiple scattering.
+Up to now, I have implemented volumetric clouds and atmospheric multiple scattering.
 The overall approach and the reference materials I used are listed below.
 Suggestions and corrections are always welcome.
+If you have any questions, feel free to contact me at *1299003724@qq.com*.

 This project is still ongoing and being updated......